aptos-foundation/AIPs/.github/ISSUE_TEMPLATE/aip_discussion.md

 # AIP Discussion

-Discussion and feedback thread for AIP.

-Link to AIP:

-< Copy AIP text here as well for reader's ease >
+< Copy Summary of AIP here in md >

+Read more about it here: < Link to AIP >